Organisational Overview / Our most material issues

 Loss of sales is highly likely if increased costs

-possible impact is the loss of production because
+further possible impact is the loss of production

-projects, it would be unable to grow its operations.
+for new projects, it would be unable to grow its

 The Venture's continued development and application of energy-efficient

-technology has allowed it to sustain its relevance in the ferrochrome
+technology have historically allowed it to sustain its relevance in the

-industry.
-The Venture regularly engages with Eskom and is represented
+ferrochrome industry.
+The Venture regularly engages with Eskom and is

-on the Energy Intensive User Group.
-The concluded Negotiated Pricing
+represented on the Energy Intensive User Group.
+While the conclusion of the

 Infrastructure and logistics